AlineLanckneus/The-Hills-JS/2.The-Hills/1.JavaScript-Basics/2.Challenge-Series/README.md

 #### Local server

 Some exercises may require running the code on a _local server_.

 This is a good practice that should always be applied.
-I recommend that you install[node.js](https://nodejs.org/en/) on your machine, then install [**sèvè**](https://github.com/leny/seve), a small utility that generates a local server from your command line.
+I recommend that you install [node.js](https://nodejs.org/en/) on your machine, then install [**sèvè**](https://github.com/leny/seve), a small utility that generates a local server from your command line.

 ## Resources